dimitri-nicolo/calico/compliance/overview.md

 To change the delay, go to the installation manifest, and uncomment and set the environment `TIGERA_COMPLIANCE_JOB_START_DELAY`.
 Specify value as a [Duration string][parse-duration].

-#### Manually run reports
+#### Run reports

-You can manually run reports at any time.
-For example, run a manual report:

-- To specify a different start/end time
-- If a scheduled report fails
+You can run reports at any time to specify a different start/end time, and if a scheduled report fails.

-{{ site.prodname }} GlobalReport schedules Kubernetes Jobs which create a single-run pod to generate a report and store it in Elasticsearch.
-Because you need to run manual reports as a pod, you need higher permissions: allow `create` access access for pods in namespace `tigera-compliance` using the `tigera-compliance-reporter` service account.
+{{site.prodname}} GlobalReport schedules Kubernetes Jobs, which create a single-run pod to generate a report and store it in Elasticsearch.
+Because you need to run reports as a pod, you need higher permissions: allow `create` access access for pods in namespace `tigera-compliance` using the `tigera-compliance-reporter` service account.

-To manually run a report:
+To run a report on demand:

 1. Download the pod template corresponding to your installation method.
-   **Operator**

    ```bash
    curl -O {{ "/manifests/compliance-reporter-pod.yaml" | absolute_url }}